imanidev/pong_game/README.md

 - The computer paddle at times will appear to be "stuck" to the top of the board

 - The computer paddle get "shaky" when moving up and down the board

+- Due to the random velocities set for the ball, the ball will move very slowly when it hits the paddle

+## Future Features
+- Add sound effects to the game
+- Create high score board
+- Add classic terminal theme

+  ---
+  #### **Appreciation**
+  Thanks Jenna for your helpful suggestions towards the game.
+I really appreciate it!